jackmwolf/tehtuner/README.md

 the null hypothesis of a constant treatment effect and identifying the minimal null penalty parameter (MNPP), which is the smallest penalty parameter that yields a Step 2 model with no covariate effects.
+The
-The 1 − *α* quantile of the distribution of is then used to fit the Step 2 model on the original data.
-In dong so, the Type-I error rate is controlled to be *α*.
+$1-\alpha$ quantile of the distribution of is then used to fit the Step 2 model on the original data.
+In dong so, the Type-I error rate is controlled to be $\alpha$.

 ## Installation